 Special features of the Arroyo include the "dripping rock" display, which contains herbaceous plants that require constant moisture, and the Heuchera display, a collection of over 30 species and cultivars.

-The Arroyo also is home to many mature conifers, such as the giant sequoia (Sequoiadendron giganteum), Port Orford-cedar (Chamaecyparis lawsoniana), Monterey cypress (Cupressus macrocarpa), and western red-cedar (Thuja plicata).
+The Arroyo also is home to many mature conifers, such as Port Orford-cedar (Chamaecyparis lawsoniana), Monterey cypress (Cupressus macrocarpa), and western red-cedar (Thuja plicata).

 The Discovery Garden

-In the Arroyo Section, is a special garden designed for visitors of all ages, but especially for elementary and middle school students.
+A special garden designed in the Arroyo Section is for visitors of all ages, but especially children.
 Our goal is to interest visitors in the spectacular biodiversity and complex interactions of California’s natural ecosystems through the lens of our watershed.
-The Discovery Garden is designed to introduce several main educational topics, and many sub-themes, which have special fascination for children.
-You will find information here about California’s oak woodlands as well as the importance of freshwater habitats, while exploring the creek, stream and pond, and observing the oaks, redwoods, and chaparral nodes.
+The Discovery Garden is being redesigned to make way for Walk through the Watershed.
+You will find information here about California’s oak woodlands as well as the importance of freshwater habitats, while exploring the creek, stream and pond.
 The pollination garden offers the opportunity to witness bees and hummingbirds darting from flower to flower.
 Thanks to the Steinmetz Foundation, Ji Ji Foundation, and Towbes Foundation for their generous support as we work to transform this part of the Arroyo Section.

 For information about the location of a display within the Garden please see the map below.

 The Santa Barbara Botanic Garden fosters the conservation of California's native plants through